safinaa351/Lokatani-Timbangan-IoT-Backend/README.md

 - **app/main.py**: Entry point of the application that creates and runs the Flask app.
 - **app/models.py**: Defines the data models for weight and image storage.
 - **app/routes.py**: Contains the API routes and handlers for processing requests.
-- **app/services/firebase_service.py**: Handles interactions with Firebase for uploading images and storing weight data.
+- **app/services/service.py**: Handles interactions with Firebase, Google Cloud Storage, and Firestore for uploading images, storing weight data, and processing rompes weighing.
 - **Dockerfile**: Instructions for building the Docker image for the application.
 - **cloudbuild.yaml**: Configuration for Google Cloud Build to automate the build and deployment process.
 - **requirements.txt**: Lists the Python dependencies required for the project.